Article owned by team: Information Systems and Support

 If you don't see Remove when you right click, it's likely for one of the following reasons:

-• Posts and Files are default tabs in channels and chats that cannot be removed.
+Posts and Files are default tabs in channels and chats that cannot be removed.

-• Your org or team owner has restricted who can add or remove channel tabs.
+Your org or team owner has restricted who can add or remove channel tabs.

-• The tab you're trying to remove is in a personal app, not a chat or channel.
+The tab you're trying to remove is in a personal app, not a chat or channel.
 Tabs in personal apps are controlled by the maker of the app.

-Teams meetings are best when you join them from the Teams app or Teams on the web, and there's a bunch of ways to do that—read on for details about joining by link, from your calendar, and more.
+Teams meetings are best when you join them from the Teams app or Teams on the web, and there are a bunch of ways to do that—read on for details about joining by link, from your calendar, and more.
 If you can't use the app or the web, some meetings let you call in using a phone number.

 Join from Calendar or ID

-• Select Calendar on the left side of Teams to view your meetings.
+- Select Calendar on the left side of Teams to view your meetings.

 Or, if someone starts the meeting, you'll get a notification you can use to join.